insitus/huminds-miniapp/README.md

-# huminds-miniapp
-Telegram mini app for huminds
+# Huminds mini app for telegram